isomerpages/caas-aviationcareers/_programme/Company Talks.md

 ---
 ### **About Company Talks**

-Hear from professionals working with key employers in Singapore’s aviation sector such as XX, XX, XX and XX!
-The company talks series aims to satisfy your curiosity about some of the largest employers in Singapore’s aviation, to provide first hand insights into the various aspects of work life and opportunities in the respective organisation.
+Get to know some of Singapore’s aviation giants through in-service professionals, as they reveal firsthand insights into the various aspects of work life and opportunities in the respective organisations.

 <style>#main-content .bp-section.bp-section-pagetitle, .bottom-navigation a {background-color: #CB6F31 !important;}</style>